While Bitcoin was invented as a digital currency, there’s been a lot of debate over how to categorize the nascent cryptocurrency market.

 Getting classified as a commodity would likely make cryptocurrencies like Bitcoin be more lightly regulated.
 While some regulators have said cryptocurrencies are not a security, initial coin offerings have been considered similar to other capital-raising practices in the securities markets, like IPOs.

-On SoFi Invest, individuals can trade cryptocurrencies like Bitcoin, Ethereum, Litecoin, Cardano, and Dogecoin.
+On SoFi Invest, individuals can trade cryptocurrencies like Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ethereum Classic.
 Those who make their first crypto trade of $10 or more will get an extra $10 bonus in Bitcoin.
 SoFi takes security seriously across all of its products, and investors can find educational resources and access to financial planners to help them build their cryptocurrency portfolios.

 Bitcoin and other cryptocurrencies aren't endorsed or guaranteed by any government,

 are volatile, and involve a high degree of risk.
 Consumer protection and securities